matteocivitillo/Final-Examination-Logic-Networks-Project-/README.md

 # Final Project (Logic Networks Project)

 ## Project Description
-This repository contains the code and documentation related to the **Final Project (Logic Networks Project)**, developed as part of the Master's Thesis in **Computer Engineering** at Politecnico di Milano during the **2023-2024** academic year.
+This repository contains the code and documentation related to the **Final Project (Logic Networks Project)**, developed as part of the Bachelor's Thesis in **Computer Engineering** at Politecnico di Milano during the **2023-2024** academic year.

 ### Authors:
 - **Matteo Civitillo** (Student ID: 984313)